Experienced Motorcycle Crash Lawyers Serving the Injured throughout Florida

 In 2015, Florida led the nation in the number of motorcycle fatalities, and the number of fatalities increased by 8% nationwide since 2014.

 The hard truth is that other drivers make riding a motorcycle a dangerous method of transportation.
 Motorcyclists have the same right to use our roadways safely as all other drivers.
 It’s the responsibility of every driver to take extra caution and respect the rights of all vehicles, especially motorcycles and bicycles.

 Over the past 35 years, The Ruth Law Team has earned a reputation for providing experienced high-quality representation to clients who have suffered injuries in motorcycle accidents.
 We’ve been there for the families of those who have tragically lost a loved one in a motorcycle accident.
 We know how to conduct an in-depth investigation, carefully preserve and skillfully present all evidence, and demand full restitution.
 You can go to Our Results and see how we’ve helped victims get the financial compensation they deserve for their loss and their recovery.

 Common Questions after a Motorcycle Accident

 Who pays to get my motorcycle fixed if the at-fault driver had no insurance?

 If the at-fault driver damaged your motorcycle and doesn’t have any insurance coverage, it’s important to see if you have Collision coverage under your insurance policy.
 If you have Collision coverage on your motorcycle, you can go through your own insurance coverage to have your motorcycle repaired or replaced.
 Of course, the at-fault party is always responsible for their acts of negligence.
 If you don’t have Collision coverage and the at-fault driver doesn’t have any insurance, you may file a lawsuit against the individual responsible for the damage to your motorcycle.
 This process is often much more time consuming then going through insurance to repair or replace your motorcycle, and there is no guarantee you will be able to actually collect any money from the at-fault individual, even if you do obtain a judgment.
-An experienced motorcycle attorney at The Ruth Law Team would be happy to review your options in a free consultation.
+An experienced motorcycle accident and injury attorney at The Ruth Law Team would be happy to review your options in a free consultation.